Copper futures fall on weak demand | Business

-Copper futures slipped by Rs 4.50 to Rs 592.10 per kg on Monday as participants reduced their positions amid muted demand in domestic market
+Copper futures on Tuesday slipped Rs 3.30 to Rs 591.25 per kg as participants cut down their positions amid muted demand in domestic market

-On the Multi Commodity Exchange, copper contracts for December delivery declined by Rs 4.50, or 0.75 per cent, to Rs 592.10 per kg in a business turnover of 5,753 lots
+On the Multi Commodity Exchange, copper contracts for December delivery eased by Rs 3.30, or 0.56 per cent, to Rs 591.25 per kg in a business turnover of 5,525 lots

 Analysts said trimming of positions by speculators due to muted demand in spot market mainly led to the fall in copper prices here.